|

 indicates that the structure of miRNA does not preclude it from entering the

+same complex as siRNAs (Hutvagner 2002).
 Endogenous miRNAs can cause degradation of recombinant mRNAs

 with binding sites that are perfectly complementary to the expressed miRNA (Hutvagner